babenkoivan/fluent-array/README.md

 // ['one' => 1, 'two' => 2]
 ```

-If you want to set a key, that is reserved for a method name, you can escape it.
+If you want to set the key, that is reserved for a method name, you can escape it.

 ```php
 $fluentArray = (new FluentArray())